Alexis M.,

 The projects that work are not led by smarter people.
 They have better systems.

-Clarify requirements before launch
+Clarify requirements before starting

 Have a real sponsor